To check train times & fares within Switzerland, use the Swiss Railways website www.sbb.ch.

 SOKO train at Belgrade

-Option 2, Switzerland to Belgrade with overnight stop in Budapest - starts running from 24 November 2024
+Option 2, Switzerland to Belgrade with overnight stop in Budapest - due to start 8 December 2024 but postponed, see updates.

 Option 3, Switzerland to Belgrade using the Zurich-Zagreb sleeper - currently involves a bus